 Table of ContentsWhat is a Reservation Of Rights Letter?How is a Reservation Of Rights Letter Used?
 Academic Research on a Reservation Of Rights Letter

 A reservation of rights letter refers to a notice issued by an insurer to an insured which states that a/some claims might not be covered by the policy.
 When issued by an insurer, a reservation of rights letter outlines some claims that might be denied coverage under the policy, as well as reasons why they are so.
 A reservation of rights does not indicate that a claim is being denied, rather, it is a notice that the insurance company would investigate a claim before making its decision as to whether to deny cover it.

 Back To: INSURANCE & RISK MANAGEMENT

-A Little More on What is a Reservation Of Rights Letter
+How is a Reservation Of Rights Letter Used?

 - Specifics of the claim made by an insured party.